GreatGrandmaGames/fps-prototype/README.md

 **UI Screenshot**
 Checkmark is "Jump" and the dot is "zeroG" ability.
 Currently, jump has a 5 sec cooldown and zero g has a 5 second active time and a 10 second cooldown.

+### Folder Structure
+There's some random stuff in places, but generally I have been trying to keep anything that's related specifically to this game that we don't want in our core in "DemoSceneCore" and modify the GrandmaAssetPackages core only when necessary.
+There are a couple of asset packages in there, including some free assets from online I found.
+Those are in their own folders in /.

 ### Installation

 #### GrandmaAssetPackages Submodule